Alsace independence movement: World War II

-After war, also related groups :fr:Nanziger and :fr:Loups Noirs remain notable.
+After war, also related groups :fr:Nanziger and :fr:Loups Noirs remained notable.

-However, other Alsatian were staunch opponents of the Nazi occupation, such as the artist Jean-Jacques Waltz.
+However, other Alsatians were staunch opponents of the Nazi occupation such as the artist Jean-Jacques Waltz.

 After reattachment to France

-In contemporary Alsace, Unser Land, formed in 2009 after a merge of Union du peuple alsacien and Fer's Elsass, constitutes the most notable current political party associated with promotion of greater autonomy of Alsace.
-Alsace d'abord is another, smaller organisation.
+In contemporary Alsace, Unser Land, formed in 2009 after the merger of Union du peuple alsacien and Fer's Elsass, constitutes the most notable current political party associated with promotion of greater autonomy of Alsace.
+Alsace d'abord is another smaller organisation.